PrajwalMore/Scribble-playground/TournamentSmartContractExample/README.md

-🔵 This folder contains files for Annoatated smart contract for Tournament dApp (What is tournament dApp? -> [link coming soon]).
+🔵 This folder contains files for Annoatated smart contract for Tournament dApp (What is tournament dApp? -> [link https://github.com/PrajwalMore/Tournament-DApp]).